 There are a variety of fundamental and technical indicators you can use to make money when you trade currencies.
 Let’s take a look at a few of the most popular trading strategies when it comes to the EUR/USD pair.
 Though these aren’t guaranteed foolproof methods to make money trading forex, they can provide you with an excellent jumping-off point to develop your own strategy.

-The breakout trading strategy is one of the most popular with European traders because it’s typically profitable when executing with discipline and it’s relatively easy to understand.
+The breakout trading strategy is one of the most popular with European traders because it’s typically profitable when executed with discipline and it’s relatively easy to understand.

 First, set your candlestick charts to 30-minute or 1-hour intervals.
 Then, start looking for resistance levels and tight, sideways rectangles where little volatility is noted.
 A breakout occurs when a candlestick moves out of the resistance range and signals the beginning of an upward or downward trend.
 Traders using the breakout strategy use these signals as buy or sell points.